MooersLab/pymolsnips/README.md

 Either are available from software repositories like macports and fink or as stand-a-lone applications.

 The *vim* keybindings for text editing are so useful that the they are available for the rival text editor *emacs* as well as many other text editors.
-The secret to keeping your sanity while using *vim* is to remember to escape from insert mode to normal mode as soon as you finish entering a chunk of text, since the normal mode is where you issue commands.
+The secret to keeping your sanity while using *vim* is to remember to escape from insert mode to normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue commands.

 *vim* lacks native support for snippets.
 We have to extend *vim* with a plugin.